gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

 ## JS-Search with a big dataset

-Now try a different approach, this time instead of letting the component do all of the work, it's Gatsby's job to do that and pass all the data to a page defined by the path property, via [pageContext](/docs/behind-the-scenes-terminology/#pagecontext).
+Now try a different approach, this time instead of letting the component do all the work, it's Gatsby's job to do that and pass all the data to a page defined by the path property, via [pageContext](/docs/behind-the-scenes-terminology/#pagecontext).

 To do this, some changes are required.